-Nazaré: It’s not just about big waves and surfing.
-It has the best fish, friendly people, beautiful walks and a fantastic hike up the hill.
+Nazaré has the best fish, friendly people, beautiful beach walks and a beautiful view when you hike up the hill to Sitio.

-One theory is that the skirts are a homage to the rainbow.
+One saying is that the skirts are a homage to the rainbow.
 They are all very colourful.

 The other theory is that the underskirts are to keep the women warm.

-Another theory from the village ladies is that they represent the days of the week.
+Another theory is that they represent the days of the week.

-I don’t know which theory or story is the real one but I can say that they are fun and pretty.
+I don’t know which theory or story is the real one but I love all the stories.

-In the “old” days these skirts were much longer and down to the ankle.
-Now the skirts are short and the ladies where knee-high socks.
+In the “old” days these skirts were much longer and went down to their ankles.
+Now the skirts are short and the women where knee-high socks.

 There are no direct trains to Nazaré.

-Nazaré is a popular summer vacation destination, book your accommodations and restaurants in advance.
+Nazaré is a popular summer vacation destination, book your accommodations and restaurants way in advance.

 Do you want to see the big waves?
-Visit in October through November and, you may still see them through March.
+Visit in October through November.

 Big Waves with McNamara: